callstack/react-native-testing-library/website/docs/Queries.md

 ### `ByText`

-> getByText, getAllByText, queryByText, queryAllByText
+> getByText, getAllByText, queryByText, queryAllByText, findByText, findAllByText

 Returns a `ReactTestInstance` with matching text – may be a string or regular expression.